toddhammer/AzcliCreateVM/README.md

 # AzcliCreateVM

-I created this to crank our VM that I often create from day to day.
+I created this to crank out a VM that I often create from day to day.
 If you need something special, you'll need to go to the Marketplace.

 This script will help you quickly create a VM from one of 4 publishers: